-Source 3: Own
+Source 3: SURS

-As can be seen from Table 2 our assumptions about traffic data were confirmed.
+As can be seen from Table 2, our assumptions about traffic data were confirmed.
 The best model really is computed with cargo data on regional roads.
 The most important discovery is that these methods return accurate results in a timely manner!

 It can also be seen that traffic considerably improves the results.
-Compared to the non-traffic example, the errors between the official values of GDP and our estimates are reduced by a factor of 4 in average.
-Furthermore, the maximum absolute error was around 2.5 times smaller.
+Compared to the non-traffic example, the errors between the official values of GDP and our estimates are reduced by a factor of 4 on average.
+Furthermore, the maximum absolute error was around 2.5-times smaller.
 The best PCA parameter seems to be 80%.

-Using data for 2017, we have tried to reproduce these results.
-Once again the results are quite good, with less than a percent difference between the official values and our estimations.
-However this time, the traffic does not improve the results compared to no traffic models.
+Using data for 2017, we tried to reproduce these results.
+Once again the results are quite good, with less than 1% difference between the official values and our estimations.
+However, this time the traffic does not improve the results compared to no traffic models.

 Table 3.
 Estimates and errors of no-traffic data and traffic data sets